0PeterAdel/Computational-Genomics/Report.md

   plt.close()
   ```

-#### Table Formatting Consistency
-All tables use horizontal lines (`|`) with centered text alignment for uniformity, ensuring a clean and professional presentation.

 ### D. Additional Improvements
 1. **Data Expansion:** Incorporate RNA-seq data to capture transcriptional effects of mutations and methylation.
 2. **Advanced Models:** Explore Convolutional Neural Networks (CNNs) to model non-linear feature interactions.